openlegend/core-rules/core/src/02-actions-attributes/01-chapter-two.md

 >
 > As the Unnamed Necromancer attempts to open a portal to release a shade demon upon the land, Uldric the Protector attempts to exert every ounce of his magical will to close the portal.
 The GM calls for a contested action between the two.
 The Necromancer makes an Entropy roll and gets a 25, while Uldric gets a 20 on his Protection roll.
 Unfortunately for the rest of the world, the demon has been unleashed.

+### Group Action Rolls

+In certain scenarios, the success of an action relies on the skills of multiple characters, such as a party of treasure hunters attempting to sneak past a pair of guards or two hackers working together to access restricted data.
+In these cases, all characters who are contributing to the task describe what they are doing and make an action roll using an appropriate attribute.
+Count the number of successes and failures based on the Challenge Rating of the task.
+If there are more failures then successes, the task fails.
+Otherwise, the task succeeds.
+The GM interprets this success or failure as if it were a single action roll, rather than interpreting each action roll separately.

+The GM always has the final say as to when a group action roll is called for and, if so, which characters may contribute to the task.

 ## Advantage and Disadvantage

 Sometimes, you will attempt an action under circumstances that give you a significant upper hand, such as when attacking an enemy from behind.
 Other times, you'll be working against exceptional hindrances, such as when trying to climb a rope that an enemy has covered in grease.
 In these types of cases, instead of adjusting the Challenge Rating of the task, the GM should assign your roll either **advantage** or **disadvantage**.